Oscars 2017: Check Out ‘La La Land’ Stars’ Awkward Reaction On ‘Moonlight’ Gaffe

 This year’s Oscars had a major “Steve Harvey” moment when the presenters mistakenly announced La La Land as Best Picture instead of Moonlight.
-Just when they thought that they can finally celebrate their sweet victory, the cast and crew of the romantic musical film were caught in a middle of an awkward situation on stage.
+Just when they thought that they could finally celebrate their sweet victory, the cast and crew of the romantic musical film were caught in a middle of an awkward situation on stage.

 The recently concluded 89th Academy Awards shocked everyone when the presenters announced the wrong winner for the biggest recognition of the night.
 This marks the first time that such mishap happened in the prestigious event and is now considered to be one of the most epic moments in the Oscars history.